ioBroker/ioBroker.openweathermap/README.md

 * (bluefox) update packages

 ### 0.3.6 (2023-02-27)
-* (Bluefox) Installation from GitHub does not possible anymore
+* (Bluefox) Installation from GitHub is not possible anymore

 ### 0.3.4 (2023-02-22)
 * (Bluefox) Updated packages